dawmd/scylladb/docs/architecture/tablets.rst

 * Materialized Views (MV)
 * Secondary indexes (SI, as it depends on MV)

-To enable MV and SI for tablet keyspaces, use the `--experimental-features=views-with-tablets` configuration option.
+To enable MV and SI for tablet keyspaces, use the `--rf-rack-valid-keyspaces` configuration option.
 See :ref:`Views with tablets <admin-views-with-tablets>` for details.

 Resharding in keyspaces with tablets enabled has the following limitations: